deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 way is to create a volume and attach it to your VM.
 Please keep in mind that a volume can only be attached to one VM at the same time.
 The advantage of a volume is that it will be available also after you deleted your VM.
 So you can use it to store data temporally.
+Also, there is a hard limit of 4TB per volume.

 To create a volume choose **Project - Compute - Volumes** followed by **Create Volume** on the right side.
 Now assign a name to your volume and set the size